sourcegraph/scip-clang/docs/SourceLocation.md

 is to be an ID for [`SLocEntry`](#slocentry) values, which contain more information.

+This also means that, if a single header is included multiple times, regardless of whether it expands the same way or not, there will be two different `FileID` values for it, not one.

 - A valid `FileID` always has a corresponding `SLocEntry`.
 - Since a `FileID` may not actually represent a source file, it is possible that `sourceManager.getFileEntryForID`